ruby2d/ruby2d.com/_pages/learn/2d-basics.md

 ## contains?

-It is often useful to determine if given point on the window is contained by an object.
-You can do it easily with `contains?` method.
-For Square class, this would look like this:
+It is often useful to determine if a given point on the window is contained within an object.
+You can do this easily with the `#contains?` method.
+For the Square class, this would look like this:

 ```ruby
 square = Square.new